 - Must have a board, representative of the community, of which a majority is neither employees nor relatives of employees.

 - Located within and/or providing services to residents of the Foundation's 21-town service area including Beacon Falls, Bethlehem, Bridgewater, Cheshire, Goshen, Litchfield, Middlebury, Morris, Naugatuck, New Milford, Oxford, Prospect, Roxbury, Southbury, Thomaston, Warren, Washington, Waterbury, Watertown, Wolcott, and Woodbury.

 - Possess a Nonprofit Registration to Solicit Funds (or exemption, if appropriate) from the Connecticut Department of Consumer Protection.
 This registration must be renewed annually.

 - Requests from municipalities or religious organizations for buildings or associated expenses (however, the Foundation may consider support for equipment if it is specifically part of an eligible programmatic request)

 - Requests for capital expenditures on buildings not owned by a nonprofit

-Eye research grant proposals are accepted twice per year.
-The application deadlines are February 5 and October 5.
+The application deadline is March 1, 2019.
 The grant review and decision process lasts approximately 10 weeks from the deadline date.

-USA: Connecticut: The 21 towns in Greater Waterbury and the Litchfield Hills
+USA: Connecticut: Greater Waterbury and the Litchfield Hills